|VACATION TRAVEL DESTINATIONS|

 Restored Victorian-era buildings in the Gaslamp Quarter house restaurants, nightclubs, theaters and shops making the historic downtown district the hub of San Diego's nightlife.

 Stroll 4th and 5th avenues to visit the heart of the Gaslamp Quarter.
-Choose from over a dozen Inns and hotelsjust pick Gaslamp Quarter from the dropdown menu to limit your search to this area.
+There over a dozen Inns and hotels in the Gaslamp Quarter.

 The Gaslamp Quarter has been known by many names including Davis' Folly, Rabbitville (named for the main residents during an early unsuccessful period), Flea Town, Chinatown, Stingaree, New Town San Diego and others.